pintergreg/handout/src/lectures/daily_work.md

 4. [Do not end the subject line with a period](https://chris.beams.io/posts/git-commit/#end)
 5. [Use the imperative mood in the subject line](https://chris.beams.io/posts/git-commit/#imperative)
 6. [Wrap the body at 72 characters](https://chris.beams.io/posts/git-commit/#wrap-72)
-    - ez talán a legkevésbé fontos
+    - ez a legkevésbé fontos
 7. [Use the body to explain what and why vs. how](https://chris.beams.io/posts/git-commit/#why-not-how)
 8. **Reference the issue!**